piotay/pfb2025/problemsets/Python_03_problemset.md

 Canonically, when double-stranded DNA is transcribed into a single stranded RNA molecule, the resulting mRNA sequence is equivalant to coding DNA nucleotides from the forward strand with the T's changed to U's.
  ![image from Khan Academy](../images/overview_transcription.png)

-  Find and replace all instances of 'T' with 'U' in this DNA sequence.
+  Write a script to find and replace all instances of 'T' with 'U' in this DNA sequence.
+Begin with thinking and writing down your steps.
   - Start with this small test sequence (i.e., positive control): `ATGCATGC`
   - The test should return `AUGCUGC`
   - Now run your code with this DNA sequence: